Hazedd/shapelyM/README.md

 - [ ] implement "point on side of line"
 - [ ] version 0.1.0-beta
 - [ ] implement LineStringMeasure from shapely Linestring
+- [ ] return profile line on from and to measures as shapely
 - [ ] refactor
 - [ ] version 0.2.0-alpha
 - [ ] make it work without shapely but easy to use with shapely

+- [ ] ....
 - [ ] ....
 - [ ] 100% test coverage
 - [ ] version 1.0.0